B-cell maturation antigen: As a drug target

+Chimeric antigen receptor (CAR) T cells have emerged as an important therapy for multiple myeloma after first reports in preclinical and phase I clinical studies.
 A Phase 1b/2 study of JNJ-4528, a CAR-T cell therapy directed against BCMA in myeloma patients refractory to a proteasome inhibitor or immunomodulatory drug, and who had received an anti-CD38 antibody has been completed.

 ALLO-715 is a CAR-T therapy by Allogene Therapeutics that targets B-cell maturation antigen (BCMA).
 As of June 2021, it is undergoing clinical trials for the treatment of multiple myeloma.
 On 21 April 2021, the FDA granted Regenerative Medicine Advanced Therapy status to ALLO-715.
 ALLO-715 is being investigated at Memorial Sloan Kettering Cancer Center and the Mayo Clinic as part of the UNIVERSAL trial for multiple myeloma, on its own and in conjunction with the selective gamma secretase inhibitor nirogacestat.